 Nicola Montella

-Nicola Montella, born in 1987, has been studying classical guitar since the age of eight under the guidance of Maestro G. M. Fontanella.
+Nicola Montella, born in 1987, began studying classical guitar at the age of eight under the guidance of Maestro G. M. Fontanella.

-From 2008, at the Music Foundation “City of Gorizia” – Italy – (from 2009 also at the Conservatory of Avellino) until June 2011, he attended the two-year courses in High Guitar Perfecting of Maestro Aniello Desiderio.
+Beginning in 2008, he studied at the Music Foundation “City of Gorizia” in Italy (and from 2009 also at the Conservatory of Avellino), attending the two-year High Guitar Perfecting program of Maestro Aniello Desiderio until June 2011.

-Still under Maestro Aniello Desiderio, he attended from 2011–2013 the two-year course in High Guitar Perfecting at the International Academy of Music in Koblenz (Germany).
-Afterwards, he attended the repertoire perfection courses of Maestro Paolo Pegoraro and Maestro Adriano del Sal at the Segovia Guitar Academy, as well as the guitar interpretation seminars of Maestro Frédéric Zigante at the Municipal School Arcàngelo Corelli in Castellaneta (Taranto) – Italy.
+From 2011 to 2013 he continued his training with Maestro Desiderio at the International Academy of Music in Koblenz, Germany.
+Further studies followed with Maestro Paolo Pegoraro and Maestro Adriano del Sal at the Segovia Guitar Academy, as well as interpretation seminars with Maestro Frédéric Zigante at the Municipal School Arcàngelo Corelli in Castellaneta, Taranto.

-Furthermore, as a true apprentice, he attended the International Masterclasses of the following maestros: Margarita Escarpa, Shin-Ichi Fukuda, Hubert Käppel, Goran Krivokapic, Carlo Marchione, Lorenzo Micheli, Thomas Offerman, Arturo Tallini, Giulio Tampalini.
+As part of his professional development, he also participated in international masterclasses with Margarita Escarpa, Shin-Ichi Fukuda, Hubert Käppel, Goran Krivokapic, Carlo Marchione, Lorenzo Micheli, Thomas Offerman, Arturo Tallini and Giulio Tampalini.

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.